Intermittent Fasting 20/4: Results, Side Effects, and How to

 One Month Results

-After one month of 20-hour fasting, you may witness more significant results than one week.
+After one month of 20-hour fasting, you may witness more significant results than in one week.
 On average, you may lose about 4 to 10 pounds (1.8 to 4.5 kilograms) in a month.

 Who Should Avoid Doing 20-H Fasting?